Learning Discretized Neural Networks under Ricci Flow: Introduction

 \subsection{Contributions}

-In this paper, we present an effective solution for the gradient mismatch problem deduced from the viewpoint of duality theory~\citep{amari2000methods,amari2016information}, i.e., the perturbation of the approximated gradient caused by the STE in the Euclidean space can be regarded as the perturbation of the metric in the Riemannian manifold~\footnote{This idea is similar to the natural gradient~\citep{martens2020new}.}.
-Naturally, we introduce a partial differential equation, i.e., Ricci flow~\citep{sheridan2006hamilton}, which can converge the initial metric with a small perturbation.
-Then the perturbation of the approximated gradient caused by the STE can be dynamically decayed by the Ricci flow equation.

-The main contributions of this paper are summarized in the following four aspects: \begin{itemize} \item We propose the LNE manifold endowed with the LNE metric, i.e., a special form of Ricci-flat metrics.
-According to the information geometry~\citep{amari2016information} and the mirror descent~\citep{bubeck2015convex}, we construct LNE manifolds for neural networks. \item We prove the stability of LNE manifolds under the Ricci-DeTurck flow with the $L^2$-norm perturbation.
-In this way, any Ricci-DeTurck flow that starting close to the LNE metric exists for all time, and the Ricci-DeTurck flow will converge to the LNE metric, i.e., the $L^2$-norm perturbation of the LNE metric can be dynamically decayed by the Ricci-DeTurck flow. \item Based on the dynamical stability of the Ricci flow, we propose the Ricci Flow Discretized Neural Network (RF-DNN) in the LNE manifold on which we present the weakly and strongly approximated gradient flow, using the STE.
-It is an effective solution for the gradient mismatch problem in back-propagation. \item We also carry out the experiment on several classification benchmark datasets and network structures.
-Experimental results demonstrate the effectiveness of our geometric method RF-DNN compared with other representative training-based methods. \end{itemize}
+In this study, we address the gradient mismatch between $\partial L /\partial \boldsymbol{w}$ and $\partial L /\partial Q(\boldsymbol{w})$, treating it as a perturbation phenomenon between these two gradients.
+By introducing the framework of Riemannian geometry in Figure~\ref{introb}, we further regard the gradient mismatch as a metric perturbation in a Riemannian manifold (Section~\ref{2.2}) through the lens of duality theory~\citep{amari2000methods}.
+As a partial differential equation on metrics, the Ricci flow~\citep{sheridan2006hamilton}, is introduced, the metric perturbation can be exponentially decayed in theory, providing a solution to the problem of gradient mismatch.
+The main contributions of this paper are summarized in the following four aspects: \begin{itemize} \item We propose the LNE manifold endowed with the LNE metric, which is a special form of Ricci-flat metrics in essence.
+According to the information geometry~\citep{amari2016information}, we construct LNE manifolds for neural networks, providing a background for dealing with perturbations. \item We reveal the stability of LNE manifolds under the Ricci-DeTurck flow with the $L^2$-norm perturbation on the basis of the connection between the Ricci-DeTurck flow and the Ricci flow.
+In this way, any Ricci flow starting close to the LNE metric exists for all time and converges to the LNE metric.
+This stands in contrast to previous perturbation theories, where the convergence rate is in fractional powers.
+Instead, the metric perturbation under the Ricci flow exhibits exponential decay in the LNE manifold, providing theoretical support for effectively solving the problem of gradient mismatch. \item Based on the appealing characteristics of LNE manifolds under Ricci flow, a novel DNNs with the acceptable complexity, i.e., Ricci Flow Discretized Neural Network (RF-DNN) is developed.
+In practice, we calculate the Ricci curvature in such a way that the selection of coordinate systems is related to the input transformations of neural networks.
+In essence, the discrete Ricci flow is employed to overcome the problem of gradient mismatch. \item The experiments are implemented on several classification benchmark datasets and network structures.
+Experimental results demonstrate the effectiveness of RF-DNN compared with other representative training-based methods. \end{itemize}